NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 hopefully create enough matches among any two images.
 A higher value here will make bundle adjustment run slower and use more memory.

-It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth angle) to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
-Later, just a subset can be used for shape-from-shading, enough to cover the entire region, preferable with multiple illumination conditions at each location.

 Towards the poles the Sun may describe a full loop in the sky, and hence the earliest images (sorted by Sun azimuth angle) may become similar to the latest ones.
 That is the reason above we used the option ``--match-first-to-last``.

-The option ``--mapprojected-data`` is needed when the interest point matches are hard to find.
-See See :numref:`mapip` for more details.

 Note that this invocation may run for more than a day, or even more.
 And it may be necessary to get good convergence.
 If the process